Junnor/Calculator/README.md

 # Calculator
 Beginning with cs193p
-It's the fist demo with cs193p
+It's the first demo with cs193p